 Data: from database table

-A Filter menu appears next, which allows limiting the records that will be
+The Filter menu allows limiting the records that will be

 retrieved.
 For example, selecting a comment field and choosing must be "answered"